openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 Having received the image, the program:
 1) converts the frame of video into LAB color space
-2) uses the L-channel to receive A and B channels
+2) uses the L-channel to predict A and B channels
-3) restores the image, converts it into BGR color space
+3) 3) restores the image, by converting it into BGR color space

 ### Installation and dependencies

 The demo depends on:
 - OpenVINO library (2018R5 or newer)
 - Python (any of 2.7+ or 3.4+, which is supported by OpenVINO)
-- OpenCV (>=3.4.0)

 ### Running the demo: